Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-The suburb of Point Cook has an income level above the national average according to latest ATO data aggregated by AreaSearch for financial year 2023.
-The median income among taxpayers in Point Cook is $57,426, with an average income of $71,208.
-These figures compare to Greater Melbourne's median and average incomes of $57,688 and $75,164 respectively.
-Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for Point Cook would be approximately $62,164 (median) and $77,083 (average) as of September 2025.
-Census data shows household, family and personal incomes in Point Cook rank highly nationally, between the 75th and 87th percentiles.
-The earnings profile indicates that 37.0% of the population (26,584 individuals) fall within the $1,500 - $2,999 income range, similar to the regional figure of 32.8%.
-Notably, 36.5% of residents earn above $3,000 per week, suggesting strong economic capacity throughout Point Cook.
-High housing costs consume 16.1% of income, but strong earnings place disposable income at the 86th percentile nationally.
-The area's SEIFA income ranking places it in the 8th decile.
+Point Cook suburb's income level is above national average per latest ATO data aggregated by AreaSearch for financial year 2023.
+Median income among taxpayers in Point Cook is $57,426, with average income at $71,208.
+Greater Melbourne's figures are $57,688 and $75,164 respectively.
+Based on Wage Price Index growth of 8.25% since financial year 2023, estimated incomes as of September 2025 are approximately $62,164 (median) and $77,083 (average).
+Census data shows household, family, and personal incomes rank highly in Point Cook, between 75th and 87th percentiles nationally.
+Income distribution reveals 37.0% of population (26,596 individuals) fall within $1,500 - $2,999 range, mirroring regional figure of 32.8%.
+High earners comprise substantial proportion at 36.5%, indicating strong economic capacity throughout Point Cook.
+Housing costs consume 16.1% of income, yet strong earnings place disposable income at 86th percentile.
+Area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income